Zain4994/JusstChallenge/README.md

 ## Achievements
 - [x] Build home screen view which contains the MetaData(coverArt image, artist name and songs title).
-- [x] shows an overlay for 3 seconds whenever a volume event is received.
+- [x] Shows an overlay for 3 seconds whenever a volume event is received.
 - [x] Display icon depends on the playback state.
 - [x] Build a progress bar to track the playback position.
-- [x] shows an overlay in case a non-ready system state is received.
+- [x] Shows an overlay in case a non-ready system state is received.